 Onoe became the first Japanese film star, appearing in over 1,000 films, mainly short films, between 1909 and 1926.
 The first Japanese film production studio was created in 1909 by the Yoshizawa Shōten company in Tokyo.
 Many early film critics had negative judgments on the work of studios like Nikkatsu and Tenkatsu, judging their films too theatrical. not to use what were thought to be more cinematic methods of telling stories, relying rather on the benshi.

-Japanese films from the 1920s
+Japanese Movies From the 1920s

-Japanese films were more successful in Japan in the mid-1920s than foreign films, in part buoyed by the appeal of movie stars.
+Japanese movies were more successful in Japan in the mid-1920s than foreign films, in part buoyed by the appeal of movie stars.
 Directors like Daisuke Itō and Masahiro Makino have made samurai films such as A Diary of Chuji’s Travels and Roningai which included provocative anti-heroes in fast-paced battle scenes that were both industrial hits and seriously notorious.
 Some stars, such as Tsumasaburo Bando, Kanjūrō Arashi, Chiezō Kataoka, Takako Irie and Utaemon Ichikawa, have been motivated by Makino Film Productions and have formed their own independent production in businesses of which directors such as Hiroshi Inagaki, Mansaku Itami and Sadao Yamanaka have developed their skills.